cran/ShinyItemAnalysis/README.md

 ```
 Or try it directly online at [Czech Academy of Sciences](https://shiny.cs.cas.cz/ShinyItemAnalysis/) or [shinyapps.io](https://cemp.shinyapps.io/ShinyItemAnalysis/)!

-## Getting help
+## Getting help and provide feedback
-If you find any bug or just need help with `ShinyItemAnalysis` you can leave your message as an issue [here](https://github.com/patriciamar/ShinyItemAnalysis/issues) or directly contact us at martinkova@cs.cas.cz
+If you find any bug or just need help with `ShinyItemAnalysis` you can leave your message as an issue [here](https://github.com/patriciamar/ShinyItemAnalysis/issues) or directly contact us at martinkova@cs.cas.cz.
+We warmly encourage you to provide your feedback using [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdbk2mkDacMlhGQmkFPa4A-Z4KcFMMG1IXugM8eSTzN7m4xnA/viewform).

 ## License
 This program is free software and you can redistribute it and or modify it under the terms of the [GNU GPL 3](https://www.gnu.org/licenses/gpl-3.0.en.html).